holderbaum-io/think-about-website/content/en/consensus.md

 hurts your feelings or those of someone else!
 You can say NO with facial expressions, words or body language.
 Even if you have said YES before.

-Adapted from Amyna eY., Institute for prevention of sexual abuse via [Geheimorganisation.org](http://diversity.geheim.org/) at the 34C3.
+Adapted from Amyna e.V., Institute for prevention of sexual abuse via [Geheimorganisation.org](http://diversity.geheim.org/) at the 34C3.

 ## Disclaimer